 Diversional therapists plan and run leisure programmes that enhance the emotional, social and physical wellbeing of individuals.

-Pay for diversional therapists varies depending on qualifications.
+Pay for diversional therapists varies depending on experience, qualifications, registration and responsibilities.

-- Diversional therapists with relevant experience, such as community work, but no specific qualifications can expect to earn minimum wage.
+- New diversional therapists with relevant experience, such as community work, but no specific qualifications usually earn $20 an hour.

-- Qualified diversional therapists usually earn between $23 and $27 an hour.
+- Registered diversional therapists usually earn $28 to $30 an hour.

 (This information is a guide only.
 Find out more about the sources of our pay information)